Parisson/Telemeta/README.rst

 Install
 =======

 Thanks to Docker, Telemeta is now fully available as a docker image ready to work.
-The docker based composition bundles some powerfull applications and modern frameworks out-of-the-box like: Python, Numpy, Gstreamer, Django, Celery, MySQL, RabbitMQ, uWSGI, Nginx and many more..
-The image includes all the necessary applications, modules and volumes to start your project in a few steps.
+The docker based composition bundles some powerfull applications and modern frameworks out-of-the-box like: Python, Numpy, Gstreamer, Django, Celery, Haystack, ElasticSearch, MySQL, RabbitMQ, uWSGI, Nginx and many more...

 First install `Git <http://git-scm.com/downloads>`_, `Docker <https://docs.docker.com/installation/>`_ and `docker-compose <https://docs.docker.com/compose/install/>`_, then run these commands in a terminal::